AurelicButter/AurelicButter/README.md

 I am Frederick Katsura.
 I am a passionate, self-taught developer looking to create whatever I desire and learn new things!

-Since 2017 when I first started open source development, I've learned a lot of skills including Python, Java, C#, and my personal favourites JavaScript and TypeScript.
-So much as a personal favourite, I tend to work with JavaScript and TypeScript and end up having most of my projects using either of them!
+Since 2017, when I first started open source development, I've learned a lot of skills including Python, Java, C#, and my personal favourites JavaScript and TypeScript.
+So much of a personal favourite, I tend to work with JavaScript and TypeScript and end up having most of my projects using either of them!
 I also have picked up many other skills along the way such as HTML, CSS, Angular, PostgreSQL, and Express.js.
 So wherever my project's needs take me, I am flexible and ready to create! 😄

 ### Current Status